 Fernson’s core lineup includes favorites like Farmhouse Ale, India Pale Ale, Lion’s Paw Lager, Wheat Ale, and Porter.
 Make sure to visit often to take advantage of the limited release brews.
 The service is excellent, and bartenders treat you like family.
 This brewery has a comfortable but hip vibe.
 Invite some friends, sip the cold beer, and settle down to play some board games!

 Come to Crow Peak for refreshing beer and take a tour of the facility to learn about their brewing process.
 The building resembles a huge, cozy log cabin, complete with a beautiful interior design.
 The beer is great tasting and a huge variety is available.
 The local favorites are the Pile O’Dirt Porter and the Canyon Cream Ale.
 Cheers!

 Quench your thirst with a beer from this Hill City brewery.
-Black Hills Miner has an unsophisticated countryside charm with friendly service.
+Miner Brewing Company has an unsophisticated countryside charm with friendly service.
 Typical bar food such as pizza and sandwiches are available.
 Sip your brew while enjoying the live music, cards, or just relaxing.
 All beers are produced in individual barrel fermenters to ensure quality and use local and regional ingredient to make the beers distinctively South Dakotan.